coreybigboi/keyboardLayout/README.md

 ## 5. Gaming Layer

 Changes the keys to be more friendly for playing games.
+Keys shifted over 1 column to keep comfort with the column stagger.
+This means that WASD are in the position of ESDF.
+The intention of this is so that your hands stay in the home position while still being able to use normal game key bindings.
+It also feels great to have shift directly under the pinky finger.
+In the spirit of normal game key binds, common keys have been moved to be more accessible, including I (inventory), M (map), G (grenade), and J (journal).

-Keys shifted over to keep comfort from column stagger.
-Most used gaming keys on left side, with quick save / load, screenshot, and volume controls on right side.
+The most used gaming keys are on the left side, with quick save / load, screenshot, and volume controls on right side.

+I have found this setup to be way more comfortable than traditional gaming keyboards and highly recommend giving it a go!

 ![Layer 5](./layer5.PNG)